Welcome to Stage Left Photography.

 With over 20 years of experience we have the skills and the equipment to tackle difficult lighting and locations.

-Stage Left Photography is your source for theatrical
+Stage Left Photography

-sale and travel photography images for license.
+images.
 Please browse the images on the site.
 The galleries will be updated on a regular basis so check back soon!

 Big changes coming!

 7:19 pm edt